crate/cratedb-guide/docs/feature/storage/index.md

 The CrateDB storage layer is based on Lucene.
 :::

+Lucene offers scalable and high-performance indexing, which enables efficient search and aggregations over documents and rapid updates to the existing documents.
+Solr and Elasticsearch are building upon the same technologies.
 This page enumerates important concepts and implementations of Lucene used by CrateDB.

-## Lucene
+## Data structures

-Lucene offers scalable and high-performance indexing which enables efficient search and aggregations over documents and rapid updates to the existing documents.
-Solr and Elasticsearch are building upon the same technologies.

-- **Documents**
+A single record in Lucene is called "document".

+:Document:

-  A single record in Lucene is called "document", which is a unit of information for search and indexing that contains a set of fields, where each field has a name and value.
+  A document is a unit of information for search and indexing that contains a set of fields, where each field has a name and value.
 A Lucene index can store an arbitrary number of documents, with an arbitrary number of different fields.

-- **Append-only segments**

-  A Lucene index is composed of one or more sub-indexes.
-A sub-index is called a segment, it is immutable, and built from a set of documents.
-When new documents are added to the existing index, they are added to the next segment, while previous segments are never modified.
-If the number of segments becomes too large, the system may decide to merge some segments and discard the freed ones.
-This way, adding a new document does not require rebuilding the whole index structure completely.

-  CrateDB uses Lucene's default TieredMergePolicy.
-It merges segments of roughly equal size and controls the number of segments per "tier" to balance search performance with merge overhead.
-Lucene's [TieredMergePolicy] documentation explains in detail how CrateDB's underlying merge policy decides when to combine segments.

-- **Column store**

-  For text values, other than storing the row data as-is (and indexing each value by default), each value term is stored into a [column-based store] by default, which offers performance improvements for global aggregations and groupings, and enables efficient ordering, because the data for one column is packed at one place.

-  In CrateDB, the column store is enabled by default and can be disabled only for text fields, not for other primitive types.
-Furthermore, CrateDB does not support storing values for container and geospatial types in the column store.

-## Data structures

-CrateDB uses three main data structures of Lucene:
-Inverted indexes for text values, BKD trees for numeric values, and doc values.

   By default, all fields are indexed, nested or not, but the indexing can be turned off selectively.

-- **Inverted index**
+CrateDB uses three main data structures of Lucene: Inverted indexes for text values, BKD trees for numeric values, and doc values.
+On top of doc values, CrateDB implements a column store for fast sorting and aggregations.

+:Inverted index:

   The Lucene indexing strategy for text fields relies on a data structure called inverted index, which is defined as a "data structure storing a mapping from content, such as